WEEI-FM: Network formulation and past affiliates

 When WEEI (590 AM) formally relaunched as an all-sports station in September 1991, WEEI's then-owner, the Boston Celtics, signed a lease agreement with Zapis Communications to carry WEEI programming full-time on Zapis's AM station in Worcester, WFTQ.
 This arrangement replaced a previous simulcast of co-owned WAAF (107.3 FM) on WFTQ after Zapis shut down local operations earlier in the year; the WEEI simulcast on WFTQ commenced with the WVEI call sign.
 After Zapis sold the renamed WWTM to American Radio Systems along with WAAF in 1996, it reincorporated WEEI programming into its lineup in 1997, and in 2000 reclaimed the WVEI call sign.
-What is now WVEI-FM was acquired from Phoenix Media/Communications Group in 2004, and what is now WWEI was purchased from Vox Radio Group in 2006.
+WWRX-FM 103.7 in Westerly, Rhode Island (serving Providence), was acquired from Phoenix Media/Communications Group in 2004, and was renamed WEEI-FM; it became WVEI-FM in 2011 to accommodate WEEI's move to FM in Boston.
+What is now WWEI was purchased from Vox Radio Group in 2006.

 Entercom's initial plan to syndicate WEEI programming to non-Entercom stations was to place it on eleven New England stations owned by Nassau Broadcasting.
 The plan, announced on August 16, 2007, followed reports that Nassau was planning to use its WCRB (99.5 FM) as the flagship for a regional sports network featuring Dennis and Callahan, which was on hiatus from WEEI at the time during stalled contractual negotiations; the deal would have seen Entercom acquire a 50-percent interest in WCRB, which was to retain its classical music format, for $10 million.
 The Nassau-owned affiliates would not have aired Red Sox and Celtics broadcasts or Patriots Monday.
 The deal between Nassau and Entercom ended up collapsing by January 2008; one of the stations involved, WWHQ (101.5 FM) in Meredith, New Hampshire, joined the WEEI network as WZEI on January 4, 2013, after Nassau sold its stations.